Wisconsin Workers' Compensation Legal Library

 80.51 Computation of weekly wage.
 Pursuant to s.
 102.11 , Stats.

-(1) In determining daily earnings, if the number of hours a full-time employe worked had been either decreased or increased for a period of at least 90 total days prior to the injury, then this revised schedule worked during those 90 days shall be considered to be normal full-time employment.
+- (1) In determining daily earnings, if the number of hours a full-;time employee worked had been either decreased or increased for a period of at least 90 total days prior to the injury, then this revised schedule worked during those 90 days shall be considered to be normal full-;time employment.

-(2) When an employe furnishes his or her truck to the employer and is paid by the employer in gross to include operating expenses, one-third of that gross sum is considered as wages except as a showing is made to the contrary.
+- (2) When an employee furnishes his or her truck to the employer and is paid by the employer in gross to include operating expenses, one-;third of that gross sum is considered as wages except as a showing is made to the contrary.